bitrise-io/devcenter/_articles/en/api/Managing build artifacts.md

 You can use the generated build artifact slug/s from the response output with other build artifact endpoints where the build artifact slug is a required parameter.

-## Retrieving a specific build artifact's data
+## Retrieving a specific build artifact’s data

-Now that the build artifact slugs are at hand, you can pick one and get more details on the artifact.
+Now that the build artifact slugs are at hand, you can pick one and [get more details](https://api-docs.bitrise.io/#/build-artifact/artifact-show) on the artifact.

 The required parameters are: